wzdnzd/chatgpt-collector/README.md

-# ChatGPT APIs
+# ChatGPT Collector
-> Some ChatGPT APIs Collected From Web
+> Helping you realize the freedom of AIGC API services.